mozmeao/platform-docs/docs/coding.md

 - [@mozmeao/trafficcop](https://www.npmjs.com/package/@mozmeao/trafficcop): Used for A/B testing page variants

 Because they are all published on NPM, install the packages and keep up-to-date with the latest version of each dependency by running an `npm install`.
 For further documentation on installing NPM packages, [check out the official documentation](https://docs.npmjs.com/cli/v6/commands/npm-install).

+### Third-party Front-end Dependencies

+Before adding a new npm module as a front-end production dependency, verify it meets these criteria:

+- **License**: Must have a compatible open source license (MPL, MIT, BSD, etc.).
+Check the package's `package.json` or repository documentation.
+- **Dependencies**: May not have more than 1 dependency.
+Check by reviewing the `dependencies` field in `package.json` or running `npm list --depth=1 <package-name>`.
+- **File Size**: Evaluate the minified and gzipped size to ensure it's appropriate for the functionality we're using.
+Use tools like [Bundlephobia](https://bundlephobia.com/) to check package size and impact on bundle performance.

 ## Asset Management and Bundling